Sidestepping App Stores, Facebook Lite and Groups get Instant Games

 90 million people each month actively participate in 270,000 Facebook Groups about gaming, and now they’ll see Instant Games in the Groups navigation bar next to the About and Discussion tabs.
 Facebook is also considering making games an opt-in feature for non-gaming Groups.
 In Facebook Lite, Instant Games will appear in the More sidebar so they’re not too interruptive.

 The expansion demonstrates how serious Facebook is about becoming a gaming company again.
 Back in its desktop days, the games platform dominated by devleopers like Zynga racked up tons of usage, virality, and in-game payments revenue for Facebook.
-That revenue has been in a long decline since mobile usage picked up around 2011.
+That revenue declined for years after mobile usage began to dominate in 2014, but recently stabilized at around $190 million per quarter.
+Apparently someone is still playing FarmVille.

+Facebook launched Instant Games in late-2016 to give people something to do while they’re waiting from friends to reply to their messages.
+Around the same time, Facebook launched Gameroom — a Steam-like desktop software hub for mid-core gamers, though there’s been less news on that product since.
+Instant Games rolled out worldwide in mid-2017, and opened to all developers in March of this year.
+It’s since been expanding monetization options for developers to make building Instant Games a sustainable business.
+That includes making Instant Games compatible with Facebook’s playable ads that let developers lure in users from the News Feed.

 Facebook won’t actually be earning money from in-app purchases on Instant Games on iOS where it doesn’t allow IAP due to Apple’s policies, or on Android since it began forgoing its cut last month.
 It does take 30 percent on desktop though.
 But the bigger monetization play is in ads where Facebook is a juggernaut.

 With Instant Games on Messenger, Facebook’s desktop site via a bookmark, its new Fb.gg standalone gaming community app, and now Facebook Lite and Groups, the company is prioritizing the space again.
 That seems wise as gaming becomes more mainstream thanks to players livestreaming their commentary and phenomena like Fortnite.
+And with Facebook’s expansion into hardware with the Portal smart screen and a forthcoming TV set-top box, it will have more places than ever for people to play or watch others duke it out.